MichaelCade/90DaysOfDevOps/Days/day53.md

 ![](Images/Day53_Kubernetes3.png)

-We can then take the above password and login, the next page is where we can define a new password.
+We can then take the above password and log in, the next page is where we can define a new password.

 ![](Images/Day53_Kubernetes4.png)

 Once we have done the above we will then be logged in and we can see our opening screen.
-As part of the Rancher deployment we will also see a local K3s cluster provisioned.
+As part of the Rancher deployment, we will also see a local K3s cluster provisioned.

 ![](Images/Day53_Kubernetes5.png)

 ### A quick tour of rancher

-The first thing for us to look at is our locally deployed K3S cluster You can see below that we get a good visual on what is happening inside our cluster.
+The first thing for us to look at is our locally deployed K3S cluster You can see below that we get a good visual of what is happening inside our cluster.
 This is the default deployment and we have not yet deployed anything to this cluster.
 You can see it is made up of 1 node and has 5 deployments.
 Then you can also see that there are some stats on pods, cores and memory.

 ![](Images/Day53_Kubernetes6.png)

-On the left hand menu we also have an Apps & Marketplace tab, this allows us to choose applications we would like to run on our clusters, as mentioned previously Rancher gives us the capability of running or managing a number of different clusters.
-With the marketplace we can deploy our applications very easily.
+On the left-hand menu, we also have an Apps & Marketplace tab, this allows us to choose applications we would like to run on our clusters, as mentioned previously Rancher gives us the capability of running or managing several different clusters.
+With the marketplace, we can deploy our applications very easily.

 ![](Images/Day53_Kubernetes7.png)

-Another thing to mention is that if you did need to get access to any cluster being managed by Rancher in the top right you have the ability to open a kubectl shell to the selected cluster.
+Another thing to mention is that if you did need to get access to any cluster being managed by Rancher in the top right you can open a kubectl shell to the selected cluster.

 ![](Images/Day53_Kubernetes8.png)

 ### Create a new cluster

-Over the past two sessions we have created a minikube cluster locally and we have used Vagrant with VirtualBox to create a 3 node Kubernetes cluster, with Rancher we can also create clusters.
+Over the past two sessions, we have created a minikube cluster locally and we have used Vagrant with VirtualBox to create a 3 node Kubernetes cluster, with Rancher we can also create clusters.
 In the [Rancher Folder](Kubernetes/Rancher) you will find additional vagrant files that will build out the same 3 nodes but without the steps for creating our Kubernetes cluster (we want Rancher to do this for us)

-We do however want docker installed and for the OS to be updated so you will still see the `common.sh` script being ran on each of our nodes.
+We do however want docker installed and for the OS to be updated so you will still see the `common.sh` script being run on each of our nodes.
 This will also install Kubeadm, Kubectl etc. But it will not run the Kubeadm commands to create and join our nodes into a cluster.

-We can navigate to our vagrant folder location and we can simply run `vagrant up` and this will begin that process of creating our 3 VMs in virtualbox.
+We can navigate to our vagrant folder location and we can simply run `vagrant up` and this will begin the process of creating our 3 VMs in VirtualBox.

 ![](Images/Day53_Kubernetes9.png)